 Age: 6 Hometown: Fillmore, CA Game: UCLA vs. University of Michigan

-Six-year-old Phoenix Murillo goes by the name “Turbo” – and he’s exhibited a level of strength and perseverance that easily lives up to that nickname.
+Six-year-old Phoenix goes by the name “Turbo” – and he’s exhibited a level of strength and perseverance that easily lives up to that nickname.

 Shortly after he was born, Turbo and his family came to Mattel Children’s Hospital UCLA to treat Turbo’s autosomal recessive polycystic kidney disease, a rare genetic disorder that caused life-threatening kidney and lung complications.